mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-management-role-assignment-policies-exchange-2013-help.md

 - **Mailbox**: Mailboxes are assigned a single role assignment policy.
 When a mailbox is assigned a role assignment policy, the assignments between management roles and a role assignment policy are applied to the mailbox.
 This grants the mailbox all of the permissions provided by the management roles.

-- **Management role assignment policy**: The *management role assignment policy* is a special object in Exchange 2013.
+- **Management role assignment policy**: The _management role assignment policy_ is a special object in Exchange 2013.
 Users are associated with a role assignment policy when their mailboxes are created, or if you change the role assignment policy on a mailbox.
 This is also what you assign end-user management roles to.
 The combination of all the roles on a role assignment policy defines everything that the user can manage on his or her mailbox or distribution groups.

-- **Management role assignment**: A *management role assignment* is the link between a management role and a role assignment policy.
+- **Management role assignment**: A _management role assignment_ is the link between a management role and a role assignment policy.
 Assigning a management role to a role assignment policy grants the ability to use the cmdlets and parameters defined in the management role.
 When you create a role assignment between a role assignment policy and a management role, you can't specify any scope.
 The scope applied by the assignment is based on the management role and is either `Self` or `MyGAL`.
 For more information, see [Understanding management role assignments](understanding-management-role-assignments-exchange-2013-help.md).

-- **Management role**: A *management role* is a container for a grouping of management role entries.
+- **Management role**: A _management role_ is a container for a grouping of management role entries.
 Roles are used to define the specific tasks that a user can do with his or her mailbox or distribution groups.
-A *management role entry* is a cmdlet, script, or special permission that enables each specific task in a management role to be performed.
+A _management role entry_ is a cmdlet, script, or special permission that enables each specific task in a management role to be performed.
 You can only use end-user management roles with role assignment policies.
 For more information, see [Understanding management roles](understanding-management-roles-exchange-2013-help.md).

 - **Management role entry**: Management role entries are the individual entries on a management role that determine what cmdlets and parameters are available to the management role and the role group.
 Each role entry consists of a single cmdlet and the parameters that can be accessed by the management role.

 The following figure shows each of the role assignment policy layers in the preceding list and how each of the layers relates to the other.

-**Management role assignment policy model**

 ![Role Assignment Model Relationships.](images/Dd638100.7f7c11ca-0d61-464d-98a3-a9991ec811b5(EXCHG.150).jpg "Role Assignment Model Relationships")